GABETROLL/holbertonschool-web_front_end/designer_language/blog.md

 #### Mockups
 <img src="chosen_idea_1.jpg">
-How the initial state of the app is when you first open it
+How the initial state of the app is when you first open it.
+You can see the ``Home Search`` panel is now the header, ``Your Feed`` is at the top of your feed, and the ``Your Library`` search options have been clearly labeled.
 <img src="chosen_idea_3.jpg">
 How the app should function when the user types something in the ``Your Library`` searchbar, coming from the previous mockup.

-At the left, the search results in ``Your Library`` display anything inside of ``Your Library`` with that same name, same for the playlist at the right (This was meant to be a __zoomed in__ mockup of the app, don't panick)
+At the left, the search results in ``Your Library`` display anything inside of ``Your Library`` with a similar name.

+The user would have also clicked on the searchbar for the playlist at the right, which would have the same effect there.

 **The playlist pops out of the ``Your Library`` panel, and should __seem__ connected to it**
 <ing src="chosen_idea_0.jpg">